paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 Pub.
 L. 117–263, div.
 E, title LIII, § 5322(b), Dec.
 23, 2022, 136 Stat.
 3259, provided that: “(1) Definitions.—In this subsection, the terms ‘agency’, ‘covered website’, ‘Director’, and ‘policy and supporting position’ have the meanings given those terms in [section 3330f of title 5](./chapter-033-examination-selection-and-placement.md#section-3330f), United States Code, as added by subsection (a). “(2) Gao review and report.—Not later than 1 year after the date on which the Director establishes the covered website, the Comptroller General of the United States shall conduct a review of, and issue a briefing or report on, the implementation of this subtitle [subtitle B (§§ 5321, 5322) of title LIII of div.
 E of Pub.
 L. 117–263, enacting this section and provisions set out as a note under [section 101 of this title](./chapter-001-organization.md#section-101)] and the amendments made by this subtitle, which shall include—“(A) the quality of data required to be collected and whether the data is complete, accurate, timely, and reliable; “(B) any challenges experienced by agencies in implementing this subtitle and the amendments made by this subtitle; and “(C) any suggestions or modifications to enhance compliance with this subtitle and the amendments made by this subtitle, including best practices for agencies to follow. “(3) Sunset of plum book.—Beginning on January 1, 2026—“(A) the covered website shall serve as the public directory for policy and supporting positions in the Government; and “(B) the publication entitled ‘United States Government Policy and Supporting Positions’, commonly referred to as the ‘Plum Book’, shall no longer be issued or published. “(4) Funding.—“(A) In general.—No additional amounts are authorized to be appropriated to carry out this subtitle or the amendments made by this subtitle. “(B) Other funding.—The Director shall carry out this subtitle and the amendments made by this subtitle using amounts otherwise available to the Director.”

+<a id="section-3330g"></a>
+## § 3330g.
+DOD use of shared talent pools and structured assessments
+**(a) Shared Talent Pools.—** The Department of Defense may share certificates of eligibles and curated prospect pools within the Department.
+Certificates issued under this authority shall remain valid for not less than one year from the date of issuance, subject to agency-specific qualification checks.

+**(b) Structured Assessments.—** The Department of Defense shall use validated structured interviews, technical evaluations, or other skills-based assessments as part of the hiring process for competitive service positions at the Department, in accordance with regulations prescribed by the Office of Personnel Management.

 <a id="section-3331"></a>
 ## § 3331.
 Oath of office